dannytheanalyst911/End-to-end-PowerBI-development-process-of-HR-analytics./README.md

 ![image](https://github.com/dannytheanalyst911/End-to-end-PowerBI-development-process-of-HR-analytics./assets/107795987/64991b82-dcb6-4e43-ad9c-8349f46c515f)

-Create Performance Tracker by each individual Employee, first show their Start date, Last Review and Next Review ( if there was no review yet, next review will be 1 year from Start Date).
+Create a Performance Tracker for each Employee, show their Start date, Last Review and Next Review ( if there was no review yet, next review will be 1 year from Start Date).

 ![image](https://github.com/dannytheanalyst911/End-to-end-PowerBI-development-process-of-HR-analytics./assets/107795987/d4dc73b1-9d77-4269-ba25-7f8fac898b72)

-Breakdown their satisfied level by year, also include differenec between Seft Rating and Manager Rating:
+Breakdown their satisfied level by year, also include the difference between Seft Rating and Manager Rating:

 ![image](https://github.com/dannytheanalyst911/End-to-end-PowerBI-development-process-of-HR-analytics./assets/107795987/dbeb59d7-02ce-459c-862a-e3826030cb56)

-Next, let's dive deeper into the attrition rate of the company, starting with overall Attrition Rate and break down by Department and Job Role:
+Next, let's dive deeper into the attrition rate of the company, starting with the overall Attrition Rate and break down by Department and Job Role:

 ![image](https://github.com/dannytheanalyst911/End-to-end-PowerBI-development-process-of-HR-analytics./assets/107795987/a9cd994d-2e80-4e2f-bcbc-f284226426b4)

-The attrition rate by Hire Date is also a good measure need to be include in our report, but first we need to activate relationship between Hire Date from DimEmployee and Date column from DimDate using USERELATIONSHIP() in the DAX editor.
+The attrition rate by Hire Date is also a good measure that needs to be included in our report.
+First, we need to activate the relationship between the Hire Date from DimEmployee and the Date column from DimDate using USERELATIONSHIP() in the DAX editor.

 ![image](https://github.com/dannytheanalyst911/End-to-end-PowerBI-development-process-of-HR-analytics./assets/107795987/d8c2d0e9-6423-427f-973f-8566a6112993)